Ha0Tang/LGGAN/README.md

 ./scripts/conda_deps.sh (for Conda users)
 ```

-To reproduce the results reported in the paper, you would need a NVIDIA GeForce GTX 1080 Ti GPUs.
+To reproduce the results reported in the paper, you would need a NVIDIA GeForce GTX 1080 Ti GPUs with 11 memory.

 ## Dataset Preparation